 Dagmar R. D'hooge

-He is currently coauthor of over 160 peer-reviewed full length research articles, including dissemination in e.g. Nature Materials; Nature Communications; Advanced Functional Materials; Chemical Engineering Journal; Polymer Chemistry; and Macromolecules, 6 book chapters, 1 book (and one more in preparation as leading author), 1 book as first editor, and 3 granted patents.
+He is currently a coauthor of over 170 peer-reviewed full length research articles, including dissemination in e.g. Nature Materials; Nature Communications; Advanced Functional Materials; Chemical Engineering Journal; Polymer Chemistry; and Macromolecules, 6 book chapters, 1 book (and one more in preparation as leading author), 1 book as first editor, and 3 granted patents.

 He teaches polymer engineering courses at the Faculty, covering e.g. polymer reaction engineering, technology, physics and processing.